Pandat-0052/Diabetes-Data-Analysis-using-SQL/README.md

 ## Repository Structure

-- `sql_scripts/`: Contains SQL scripts used for data extraction, cleaning, and analysis.
+- `Diabetes.sql`: Contains SQL scripts used for data extraction, cleaning, and analysis.
-- `data/`: Includes the dataset used for analysis.
+- `Diabetes.csv.xlsx`: Includes the dataset used for analysis.
 - `documentation/`: Additional project documentation and resources.

 ## Getting Started